containerbuildsystem/cachi2/docs/bundler.md

 ### BUNDLE_VERSION

 The version of Bundler to use when running under the Bundler environment.

+### BUNDLE_ALLOW_OFFLINE_INSTALL

+Allow Bundler to use cached data when installing without network access.

+### BUNDLE_DISABLE_VERSION_CHECK

+Stop Bundler from checking if a newer Bundler version is available on rubygems.org.

 **Note**: _A prefetch could fail when Bundler versions differ between the build system and lockfile and when the former is outdated.
 Therefore we do not recommend